The Evening Wind-Down: Your Secret Weapon for Amazing Sleep and Calm

 What if I can’t eat dinner early?

-Keep it lighter.
-A warm soup or simple grains digest easier than heavy leftovers.
+Just focus on keeping it light.
+A bowl of warm soup or simple grains digests much easier than heavy leftovers, pizza, or a sugary dessert.

 Can I still watch TV at night?